Parameter Transfer for Quantum Approximate Optimization of Weighted MaxCut: Abstract

 \section{Abstract}

 Finding high-quality parameters is a central obstacle to using the quantum approximate optimization algorithm (QAOA).
-Previous work has partially addressed this issue for QAOA on unweighted MaxCut problems by leveraging similarities in the objective landscape among different problem instances.
-However, we show that the more general weighted MaxCut problem has significantly modified objective landscapes, with a proliferation of poor local optima and a narrow basin of attraction around a single high-quality optimum.
+Previous work partially addresses this issue for QAOA on unweighted MaxCut problems by leveraging similarities in the objective landscape among different problem instances.
+However, we show that the more general weighted MaxCut problem has significantly modified objective landscapes, with a proliferation of poor local optima.
 Our main contribution is a simple rescaling scheme that overcomes these deleterious effects of weights.
 We show that for a given QAOA depth, a single ``typical'' vector of QAOA parameters can be successfully transferred to weighted MaxCut instances.
 This transfer leads to a median decrease in the approximation ratio of only 2.0 percentage points relative to a considerably more expensive direct optimization on a dataset of 34,701 instances with up to 20 nodes and multiple weight distributions.
-This decrease can be reduced to 1.2 percentage points at the cost of only 10 additional QAOA circuit evaluations with parameters sampled from a pretrained metadistribution, or the transferred parameters can be used as a starting point for a single local optimization run to obtain approximation ratios equivalent to those achieved by exhaustive optimization in $96.85\%$ of our cases.
-We further identify a pathological weight case that challenges our direct transfer approach but find that the transferred parameters remain highly successful as starting points for local optimization.
+This decrease can be reduced to 1.2 percentage points at the cost of only 10 additional QAOA circuit evaluations with parameters sampled from a pretrained metadistribution, or the transferred parameters can be used as a starting point for a single local optimization run to obtain approximation ratios equivalent to those achieved by exhaustive optimization in $96.35\%$ of our cases.